J-shw/Menstrudel/CONTRIBUTING.md

 - Open a new issue to discuss your idea.
 - Clearly describe the feature and why it would be useful.

+## Branch uses

+- `dev` is the default branch.
+This is where all in development changes should be merged too.
+- `main` is considered live code.

 ## Pull Request Process

 This repository is a monorepo containing several projects.
 When creating a branch, please include the project scope in the name.

 1. Fork the repository and create your branch from `dev`.